At Bowling Park we believe that learning should be exciting and challenging.

 SCARF (Safe Caring Achievement Resilience Friendship) provides a framework for children’s wellbeing and progress.
 We regularly hold assemblies and lessons based on these values, and they underpin our whole school ethos.
 (For more information, please see the SCARF website here.)

 We encourage children to be caring and to take responsibility for making the appropriate choices.
 Our children learn together and from each other, we take great pride in our school as a happy and harmonious community.
 Our school council helps us to improve teaching and learning in our school.
 Our children regularly take part in fund raising activities for local and national charities and take part in community initiatives such as the Food Bank.
 All children take part in a programme of assemblies and activities which develop children’s knowledge of and respect for their own and other people’s beliefs and cultures and allow them to understand and value the country and the world they live in.

-Subject specific information can be found on the Curriculum Subject pages.
+Subject specific information can be found using the Curriculum drop-down menu.